cs50nestm/cs50labs/terminal/README.md

 In this lab you will learn:

-- What is a terminal
+- How to use a command-line interface
-- Terminal commands to navigate your workspace
+- Terminal commands to navigate through your workspace
-- Creating folders and files
+- Creating folders and files using the command-line
 - Moving and renaming files

 ## What is the Terminal?